osvik/quiz/README.md

 ## How to create a quiz

-Most quizes can be created by editing the examples in the `index.html` file.
+Most quizzes can be created by editing the examples in the `index.html` file.
 You just need to know some html and modify the given examples.